Difference Between Green Beans, String Beans and Runner Beans?

 All beans can be grouped into one of two categories depending on how they grow.

-Bush beans are plants that are usually under 2 ft tall.
-All of the flowers develop at more or less the same time and so do the beans, which makes them suitable for mechanical harvest.
-They are easier to grow since they don’t need staking, and they tend to produce beans earlier than pole beans.
+Bush beans are plants that are usually under 2 ft tall and are called determinate because they only grow to a certain height, the flowers develop at more or less the same time and so do the beans, but that turns out not to be true.
+They behave more like indeterminate plants and can be harvested beans all summer long.
+They are easier to grow since they don’t normally need staking and tend to produce beans earlier than pole beans.

 Pole beans, which are also called vine beans and climbing beans, grow much taller and are usually grown on some kind of trellis.
 They start flowering later in the season and tend to produce fruit (scientifically, beans are fruits) until frost.